 The Nubians are known to be a proud, gentle, honest, and enduring people with their own unique culture and customs.
 Their houses were known of containing a backyard and topped with a dome.
 Their culture contains different styles of art, stunning drawings, and beautiful decorations, plus enchanting pottery, mesmerizing handicrafts weaving of baskets, mats from palm fronds, and necklaces.

 One of the many symbols is the sword of the Nubian culture which represent bravery and the black cat which represent joy and optimism in contradiction to the majority of most culture over the world who believes it reflects a bad omen.
 The symbol of a cow or an owl represents destruction and bad luck.
-The UNESCO built the infamous Nubian Museum in Aswan to bring the Nubian culture back to life as it was constructed based on Nubian architecture and ancient sandstone and holds about 2,000 artifacts many of them are from ancient Nubian culture and a lot of colorful exhibits form the Nubian heritage.
+The UNESCO built the infamous Nubian Museum in Aswan to bring the Nubian culture back to life as it was constructed based on Nubian architecture and ancient sandstone and holds about 2,000 artifacts many of which are from ancient Nubian culture and a lot of colorful exhibits from the Nubian heritage.

-Our section Egypt private tours contain the most important Egypt tours that can help you to discover the history and culture of the Nubian village and visit Egypt in the right way, check it and book your dream holiday to the land of pharaohs plus enjoy one of Nile cruise holidays to witness the miracles of ancient Egypt in the embrace of temples & tombs of Luxor & Aswan.
+Our section Egypt private holidays contain the most important Egypt tours that can help you to discover the history and culture of the Nubian village and visit Egypt in the right way, check it and book your dream vacation to the land of pharaohs plus enjoy one of Nile cruise holidays to witness the miracles of ancient Egypt in the embrace of temples & tombs of Luxor & Aswan.